 After the base is complete, have the teams present their part to the rest of the group, noting the dimensions, equipment, layout, purpose, etc.

 Optional: Take photos of each space colony and its designers!
-Create a display for the library.
+Create a display.